Code-Hex/gqldoc/README.md

 > gqldoc is now alpha

 gqldoc is command line tool to generate documents from GraphQL schema or your GraphQL endpoint. the command is written by Go 1.16.
-So You need Go 1.16 and above If you want to build or install this tool.
+So You need Go 1.16 and above If you want to build.

 ## Demo